We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - inefficient breathing

-Reducing these can all contribute to improving a person’s life expectancy.
+Eating a nutritious diet and maintaining a moderate activity level when possible can contribute to improving a person’s life expectancy.

 MS is a serious, lifelong illness, and it can be challenging to live with.
 In the past, it has contributed to a lower life expectancy.